renajohn/vimate/README.markdown

 |Command              |Action
 |:------------------- |:-------
+|`F2`                 |Toggle copy and past mode.
+This is very useful
+when you want to past something in vim running in the terminal.
+It will deactivate the auto-indent and auto-insert of parenthesis.
 |`<Leader>` `n`       |Toggle NERDTree
 |`<Leader>` `<CR>`    |Zoom in and out current window
 |`<Leader>` `e`       |expands to `:e {directory of current file}/` (open in the current buffer)